-Fresh and gorgeous Thai flavors blend together perfectly to make the Mahi Mahi dish over-the-top-delicious.Having spent a couple of hours with the lovely Katie Chin at a signing for her latest book, Everyday Thai Cooking, with a bag of Asian produce in hand — Thai inspired I was!
+I was fortunate enough to have been able to spend a couple of hours with the lovely Katie Chin recently.
+I was invited to a book signing for her latest cookbook, Everyday Thai Cooking, with a bag of Asian produce in hand -- Thai inspired I was!

-I’ll tell exactly what I did.
-I put all of those amazing flavors and fragrances together and made the most delicious, aromatic marinade of all time.
-You might drink it, it’s so good — but, please don’t because you’ll need it marinate the Mahi Mahi.
+I put all of these amazing flavors and fragrances together and made the most delicious, aromatic marinade of all time.

 This dish is light, healthy, packed with flavor, and beautiful.